We want you to have the best possible holiday on the Isle of Harris...

 There's so much to do, see, experience and explore that we hope you will be totally captivated and will come back year on year.

-Public transport (bus) is available to all areas of Harris & Lewis and various boat trips can be arranged during your stay, or booked in advance.
+Public transport (bus) is available to all areas of Harris & Lewis and various boat trips can be arranged during your stay - we recommend booking in advance.

-Elsewhere on Harris, the Anchorage and The Butty Bus in Leverburgh provide good quality meals, as does The Temple Café in Northton, The Rodel Hotel and Scarista House.
+Elsewhere on Harris, the Anchorage and The Butty Bus in Leverburgh provide good quality meals, as does North Harbour Bistro in Scalpay, The Rodel Hotel and Scarista House.
 There are many coffee shops around the island - it is worth checking opening hours for all eateries as many do not open on Sundays.